-• In the case of adoption of a child who is younger than 3 years, one of the parents (the sex of the parent is not specified in the legislation) is given eight weeks of paid leave starting from the child's arrival; a further period of six months unpaid leave is available for one of the parents or the parent who adopted the child.
+- In the case of adoption of a child who is younger than three years, one of the parents (the sex of the parent is not specified in the legislation) is given eight weeks of paid leave starting from the child's arrival; a further period of six months unpaid leave is available for one of the parents or the parent who adopted the child. - If both parents are civil servants, both are eligible for eight weeks of adoption leave starting from the arrival of a child who is younger than three years. - Parents who are civil servants are allowed to take unpaid leave for up to 24 months in the case of the adoption of a child under 3 years.
+If both parents are civil servants, and they want to take this unpaid leave, they can take these 24 months in two consecutive parts.